This post compares the different Oyster Cards, as well as the Travelcard.

 - Things to Do in London

-An Oyster Card is a plastic smart card, which you can use to store money for rides on the London Underground and throughout the London public transport system, this also includes buses, tram, DLR, London Overground, TFL Rail, most National Rail services in London, Emirates Air Line cable car and River Bus services (MBNA Thames Clippers).
+An Oyster Card is a plastic smart card, which you can use to store money for rides on the London Underground and throughout the London public transport system.

 Essentially, they replace paper tickets and allow you to avoid buying a ticket each time you ride.

-Children under the age of 11 can travel on all London transport networks for free (including the Underground, TfL Rail, and buses), provided they are with an adult who has a valid Oyster Card, Travelcard or single-ride ticket.
+Children under the age of 5 can travel on all London transport networks for free (including the Underground, TfL Rail, and buses), provided they are with an adult who has a valid Oyster Card, Travelcard, or single-ride ticket.

 Only one person can use one card.
 If you have 2 or more travelers, you will need 2 or more Oyster Cards.

-Contactless cards are now accepted across all London transport networks and ask in the same manner as an Oyster Card.
-See if yours is valid HERE.
+Contactless payment cards are now accepted across all London transport networks and ask in the same manner as an Oyster Card.
+See if yours is valid here.

 Below we list the general benefits of an Oyster Card, whether it's a Visitor or Regular Oyster Card.

-Children under 11 travel for free and there is a 50% discount on Oyster Card fares for children 11-15 years of age.
-To receive this discount, you need to grab a Tube staff member at any Underground station, including Heathrow.
+Children under 11 travel for free and there is a 50% discount on Oyster Card fares for children 11-15 years of age with the Young Visitor Oyster Discount.

 In addition to cheaper individual rides, when traveling with an Oyster Card, a 'cap' is automatically applied once you reach a certain amount each day.